 The above contentions were raised by the learned counsel for R-43 today.
-It is submitted that he could not be senior to these OAs as his name was not noted in the cause list.
-We already considered the contentions by Sri VVS Rao and as such, they need not be again discussed.
+It is submitted that he could not appear earlier for hearing of these OAs as his name was not listed in the cause list.
+We already considered the contention i & ii referred to by Sri VVS Rao and as such, they need not be again discussed.

-For the purpose of empanelment in the select list, mere seniority in the category of Deputy Collectors alone is not sufficient.
-It is given for all the officers who are within the zone of consideration.
-All those who are 'outstanding' will be placed above those who are assessed as 'very good'; and those who were given the grading 'good' will be placed above those who were given the grading 'good.'
+For the purpose of empanelment in the select list, mere seniority in the category of Deputy collectors alone is not the criterion.
+Grading will be given for all the officers who are within the zone of consideration.
+All those who are 'outstanding' will be placed above those who are assessed as 'very good'; and those who were given the grading 'very good' are placed above those who were given the grading 'good.'
 Further, as amongst each grading, the seniority is fixed on the basis of their seniority in the category of Deputy Collector.
-Thus, a junior in the category of Deputy Collector may have a ranking higher to the ranking as per Select List, if the grading of the former is higher to the grading of the latter.
+Thus, a junior in the category of Deputy Collector may have a ranking of a senior higher to the ranking/s per Select List, if the grading of the former is higher to the grading of the latter.
 It is stated that the case of R-43 was considered for 1987 select list and he was given ranking lower than that of R-12 because the grading of R-43 was less than the grading of R-12.
-But R-30 was shown as Senior to R-43 in the original select list of 1987 as R-30 is senior to R-43 in the category of Deputy Collectors when both of them had the same grading i.e. 'good'.
+But R- was shown as Senior to R-43 in the original select list of 1987 as R-30 is senior to R-43 in the category of Deputy Collectors ~~when~~ and ~~in~~ both of them had the same grading i.e. 'good'.
 As such, this contention is not tenable.